IanWold/PlanningPoker/README.md

 Now you should be good to go!
 Railway can [provide a domain name](https://docs.railway.app/guides/public-networking#railway-provided-domain) for your instance of FreePlanningPoker so you can use it.

+Note that while you technically can deploy this without Redis, I don't recommend it since the in-memory store is not thread safe.
+If you want to make it thread safe I'd be more than happy to entertain that PR!

 In future I'll be adding some of these settings to a Railway config file in the repo, eliminating the need for a couple of these steps.

 # Developing